Beef1297/Three/README.md

 - `Human.js`   : Human Class
 - `Origin.js`  : Origin Class, which is the origin of All class
     - abstruct class
+- TODOs:
+    - change structure to one which uses import/export
+    - change sprite to point(particle)
+    - change graphics

+## ThreeDemo

+- a project, demonstrating three.js.
+- the body of script is in demos directory

+## CoffeeEvaporation

+- just in start